The brief was to redevelop an 18th Century church on Highgate Hill, London, into 14 luxury apartments, including a stunning and quirky penthouse.

 The site had already been granted planning permission to transform the local landmark into luxury dwellings.
-Clear Architects were asked by the developer to re-evaluate and improve the design to make better use of the space and the building design itself.
+Clear Architects were asked by the developer to re-evaluate and improve the design to make better use of the space and the building’s aesthetics.

 What We Did

-We ensured restoration of the church’s beautiful, original exterior, including significant stonework and restoration of the whole roof (which was absent at the start of project).
+We ensured the rejuvenation of the church’s beautiful original exterior, including significant stonework and restoration of the roof (which was absent at the start of project).

-This ensured the exterior detailing was returned to its former glory while concealing the light and modern window frames behind.
+The large-scale tracery (Gothic-style) windows were restored and incorporated sensitively into this commercial development.
+This ensured the exterior detailing was returned to its former glory, while concealing the light and modern window frames behind.

 Highgate Hill, London, N6

 Completed April 2013

 The entire internal layout was reconfigured, including creating an entire new floor to the penthouse, establishing a snug/study and en-suite possible to the master bedroom.